-You are walking in the small appliances section of a shop and you spot an amazingly beautiful kettle.
-You have one at home but it’s on its last legs.
+You are walking in the small appliances section of a shop, and you spot an amazingly beautiful kettle.
+Even though you have one at home, it’s on its last legs.
 You know that it will die any day now and you’ll have to replace it anyways.
-You boil water all the time at home as you drink a lot of herbal tea and know that you will get your moneys worth.
+You boil water all the time at home as you drink a lot of herbal tea and know that you will get your money’s worth.
 In this case, I would consider buying the item because you LOVE it and you will use it on a very regular basis.
 Tick and tick!
 No guilt there 🙂

 Question 3 – Do I really NEED this? (and be honest with yourself) If the answer is no, then put it down.

 You come across an app that you read about in an article and think that it does some pretty impressive things.
 It has excellent reviews, and in the heat of the moment, you want to download it.

 What’s the harm right?
 Well, do you NEED the app and will it improve your life significantly?
 The answer will most likely be no, as the novelty wears off, it will just accumulate more space on your phone and never get used again.